 This lactation space is Room 1-96 (Corel, First Floor) and is available Monday through Friday, 8:00 a.m. - 5:00 p.m. via reservation.
-You will need a key to gain access to this room.
-Contact information is listed below.
+This is a multipurpose space that is also used as a small meeting room.
 The room has a table, chairs, and blinds in place to guarantee privacy.

 Contact and reservations: Sherree Osborne, (859) 218-1088 or email@example.com.
 You will need to pick up the key from Sherree in Room 1-85.